 Want to check the Rule Book?
 Go to the Beginners Guide page.

-This Class is used in SA as our entry level event.
-It is only open to C and D grade riders (D grade riders have preference when entries are limited).
+Also known as Bracket Racing, this Class is used in SA as our entry level event.
+It is only open to C and D grade riders (D grade have preference when entries are limited).